François Huber: Last years

 Francois Huber spent his last years in Lausanne being cared for by his daughter, Marie Anne de Molin.
 He continued some of his research and remained curious.
-He was interested in the discovery of sting-less bees near Tampico in Mexico by Captain Hall.
-He was given some samples by Professor Prevost and later a full colony.
+He was interested in the discovery of stingless bees near Tampico in Mexico by Captain Hall.
+He was given some samples by Professor Prevost and, later, a full colony.
 He was said to have kept his mental capacity to the end.
 Those who were close to him said he was loving and beloved to the end.
 On 20 December, he wrote to a friend:

 There is a time when it is impossible to remain neglectful; it is, when separating gradually from each other, we may reveal to those we love, all that esteem, tenderness, and gratitude, have inspired us with towards them. [...]
 I say to you alone that resignation and serenity are blessings which have not been refused.

 He died two days later on 22 December 1831 in the arms of his daughter.